ACMClassCourse-2022/Raytracing-2023/README.md

     - `cargo build --all --release`
     - `cargo run --all --release`
 - Each image output commit should be tagged, if tagged, `run.yml` settings will run your code and generate the output images.
 You should **let us directly see the output images (a '.zip' file) in the `Github Actions` page**
+- You should have a document recording all the bonus you have done briefly.
+For each bonus, you should show the code or a benchmark of your work.

 ### Assignments